Sanskriti029/ai-healthcare/README.md

 # 🏥 Smart Healthcare Web Platform

-A full-stack healthcare web application that enables users to analyze symptoms, book appointments, find hospitals/pharmacies, and receive real-time updates — built using **React and  Flask, **.
+A full-stack healthcare web application that enables users to analyze symptoms, book appointments, find hospitals/pharmacies, and receive real-time updates — built using **React and  Flask**.

 ---